BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 Wallet Synchronization
 ----------------------

 Once the Wallet is connected, it synchronizes the current blockchain data from the network.
 In case Beam Wallet is running with local node this process might take some time.
-The wallet will first download the latest :ref:`macroblock`
+The wallet will first download and validate the latest :ref:`macroblock` and then all the rest of the blockchain.

 .. figure:: images/desktop/14_new_wallet_sync_screen.png
    :alt: Start wallet in local mode